-The Board's Corporate Governance Guidelines include stock ownership guidelines, which operate to promote commonality of interest between nonemployee directors and stockholders by encouraging non-employee directors to accumulate a substantial stake in the Company's common stock.
+The Board's Corporate Governance Guidelines include stock ownership guidelines, which operate to promote commonality of interest between nondirectors and stockholders employee bv encouraging non-employee directors to accumulate a substantial stake in the Company's common stock.
 The guidelines encourage non-employee directors to accumulate NCR stock ownership equal to four times the amount of his or her annual retainer within three years after election to the Board.
 For these purposes, ownership includes shares owned outright by the non-employee directors, and interests in restricted stock, restricted stock units or deferred shares, and excludes stock options.
-As of December 31, 2015, all of our nonemployee directors have exceeded these guidelines, except for Messrs.
+As of December 31, 2015, all of our non-employee directors have exceeded these guidelines, except for Messrs.
 Blank and Chu who did not become Board members until December 4, 2015.